Hucknall half term petting zoo for children cancelled at 11th hour due to weather forecast

-A free petting zoo scheduled for Hucknall for the half-term school holidays has been cancelled at the 11th hour due to a forecast of high winds.
+A free half-term petting zoo scheduled for Hucknall today (Tuesday) has been cancelled at the 11th hour due to a forecast of high winds.

-The free event, on Hucknall Market Place, was due to be staged tomorrow (Tuesday February 15, 9.30 am to 3pm) – and was organised by Ashfield District Council’s as part of its ‘feel good families’ initiative.
+The free event, on Hucknall Market Place, was due to be staged between 9.30am and 3pm and was organised by Ashfield District Council’s as part of its ‘feel good families’ initiative.

-But the council has confirmed the postponement – along with identical attractions for Sutton and Kirkby.
+But the council confirmed the postponement yesterday (Monday)– along with identical attractions for Sutton and Kirkby.

 On it’s Facebook page, a spokesman said: “With winds of up to 50 mph forecast, to ensure the safety of residents, staff and animal welfare we have had to make this difficult decision.